sejbouchereau/Portfolio/projects/2-nba-players/README.md

   - Assists per game and assist percentage (`ast`, `ast_pct`)
   - Usage Percentage (`usg_pct`)
   - True Shooting Percentage (`ts_pct`)
+- **Interactive Filter**
+  - **Player Filter** — Select an individual player to update all views across the dashboard

 ## 🔍 Insights

 - **International Representation:** There has been a steady increase in the number of international players in the NBA, with a particularly sharp rise since 2000.
 - **Top Countries:** The United States remains the leading contributor of NBA players by a wide margin, followed by Canada, France, and Australia.
-- **High-Efficiency Scorers (2020–2022):** Cameroon, Lithuania, and Greece produced the highest number of high-efficiency scorers relative to other countries during these seasons.
+- **High-Efficiency Scorers (2020–2022):** Cameroon, Lithuania, and Greece averaged the highest number of high-efficiency scorers compared with other countries during this period.
 - **College Dominance:** A small group of colleges dominates NBA player production, with Kentucky leading, followed closely by Duke.
 - **Playstyle Evolution:** NBA offenses have shifted toward greater ball movement, more distributed offensive responsibility, and improved scoring efficiency.